If you’re looking for an affordable and picturesque town to set up your digital nomad basecamp, Bansko, Bulgaria, should be at the top of your list.

 A group for people who love football and want to play in Bansko.

-I’m sure there are many other useful Facebook groups but these are the ones I found to be the most useful.
+There are many other useful Facebook groups, but these are the ones I found to be the most useful.

 Is Bansko good For Beginner Digital Nomads?